dag0310/Fast-SFTP-Folder-Uploader/README.md

 # Fast SFTP Folder Uploader

-Uploads a folder fast to a set SFTP remote folder location by zipping it on the client, uploading the zip file and unzipping it on the remote host.
+Upload folders faster via SFTP by temporarily zipping on the client and unzipping on the host.

-It also automatically deletes the temporary zip files locally and remotely.
+## Features

-Very useful for folders with many files and folders, like a Wordpress instance.
+- Very useful for folders with many files and folders, like a Wordpress instance.
+- It also automatically deletes the temporary ZIP files locally and remotely.

-You can also just upload an existing ZIP file, which will not be deleted locally.
+- You can also just upload an existing ZIP file, which will not be deleted locally.

-If you just want to upload a zip file without remote extraction use any other tool like FileZilla.
+- If you just want to upload a ZIP file without remote extraction and deletion just use any other SFTP client.

 ## Requirements